microsoft/verus-proof-synthesis/benchmarks/VeruSAGE-Bench/source-projects/memory-allocator/README.md

 - Tasks that involve `tokenized_state_machine!` excluded (complex Verus feature)
 - All other tasks that require proof annotations in [verus-mimalloc](https://github.com/verus-lang/verified-memory-allocator/tree/main/verus-mimalloc) are extracted and put here (note, quite some functions that used to require proof annotations no longer do under the later versions of Verus)
 - `Metadata::Thin` replaced with `()` for latest Verus compatibility
+- Some of the functions were proved by Memory Allocator developers using `integer_ring`, such as [this file](verified/layout/layout__mod_trans.rs).
+Using the `integer_ring` proof feature requires [special configuration at Verus installation](https://verus-lang.github.io/verus/guide/install-singular.html?highlight=singular#installing-and-configuring-singular).
+Note: those functions *can* be proved without using `integer_ring`.

 ## Acknowledgement